jenssegers-deprecated/codeigniter-zen-cache-library/README.md

 CodeIgniter Zen Cache Library
 =============================

 A caching library to cache attributes or function calls to libraries and models.
 This library was built to be as user-friendly as possible.
-You can add zen caching to existing code by adding a zen chain before your actual library or model.
+You can add zen caching to existing code by adding a zen chain-link before your actual library or model.

 Installation
 ------------